 For a person who experiences AR, it is important to be aware that this experience can lead a long-lasting change, due to the type of learning that enables to store the knowledge acquired.
 The change will take place on several levels: experience and intuition, reasoning and reflection.

 The effectiveness of augmented reality lies precisely in the fact that it approaches real contexts and emulates them by:

 It would therefore be an instrument that acts on several levels on the learning process, placing itself now as a tool capable of enriching the experience, now as an environment, now as a tool capable of helping and providing the necessary directives to achieve the objectives set.

-To date, AR seems to be an effective tool not only for strategies applied to marketing and entertainment, but also the entire learning process.
+To date, AR seems to be an effective tool not only for strategies applied to marketing and entertainment, but also for the entire learning process.
 This is due to the ease and practicality of this technology, the quality of the experience that users have and the decrease in construction costs.
 In fact, there are many apps in AR and allow educators to experience new ways of learning, which must not replace traditional practices, but represent a middle ground capable of reconciling innovation and tradition.

 Augmented reality has the potential to become a standard tool of the educational system.
 Thanks to it we move from the classic teaching-listening approach to a participatory study method in which both students and teachers are engaged in the learning process, becoming active players.